 - Google Maps

 Each has their own pros and cons.
-In a future post, I will review the various apps that can be used to help you decide which app is the best for you.
+For more details, check out my review of the various apps that are useful for travel in Japan and decide which app is the best for you.

 When it comes to riding the trains, there are three main methods to pay for your ride: rail and commuter passes, tickets, and IC Cards.

-If you are in Japan on a visitor’s visa, I highly recommend looking into rail passes.
+If you are in Japan on a visitor’s visa, I highly recommend looking into the various JR rail passes.
 If you are moving to Japan (a.k.a. you won’t be entering on a visitor visa), you may qualify for a Commuter Pass.

 Unless you plan on staying in the same spot for your entire trip, chances are you’ll be riding the train quite a bit.
 Paying for each individual ride will add up very quickly.
 With a rail pass, you typically pay a flat fee.
 Then, that pass will allow you to ride certain rail lines an unlimited amount of times.
 Even if you aren’t the type of person to plan trips in advance, I recommend at least getting a rough idea of where you want to go.
 Calculate how much it would cost to ride the train and then take a look at rail pass prices.
 In most cases the rail pass will save you a decent amount of money.

 If you are moving to Japan to work for a company or go to school, you may be able to purchase a commuter pass.
 They are similar to rail passes in that they allow you to pay a flat fee in order to be able to travel between certain destinations an unlimited number of times.

 For example, when I studied abroad in Japan, I lived in Asakadai but my school was in Ikebukuro.
 I was able to purchase a commuter pass for a flat fee.
 Then I could travel to Ikebukuro, or any of the stations in between Asakadai and Ikebukuro, however often I wanted.